Venuchander/NGL-Clone/README.md

 1. **Deploy Google App Script:**

-    - Paste the `google_appscript` code in your Google account's Google App Script.
+    - Paste the `google_apps_script` code in your Google account's Google App Script.
     - Add the sheet name and ID in the app script.
     - Deploy the updated script.